Visit international museums with Drs Kaldenbach!

-In 2013 I visited in Dresden, re-acquainting myself with many museums and monuments.
+In 2013 I revisited in Dresden, re-acquainting myself with many museums and monuments.

 During the last decades I have often visited Aachen/Aix.
 Visits would include the octagonal Aachen Cathedral with the throne of Charlemagne.
 Pretty good church treasury nearby.
 In WW2 the bomber pilots were instructed to keep the Cathedrals of Aachen and Cologne intact as visual markers.
 Or did saving an irreplacable cultural icon play a role in this Allied decision?